 LabVIEW provides the ability to build graphical user interfaces, which it calls front panels to provide an analogy with physical instruments.
 As the main focus of LabVIEW is science and engineering, in addition to standard user interface objects such as ‘OK’ buttons and text entry boxes, there are lots of items specifically aimed at these areas.

-There is a low-cost LabVIEW Student Edition aimed at educational institutions for learning purposes (which is included in the DVD).
+There is a low-cost LabVIEW Student Edition aimed at educational institutions for learning purposes.
 There is also an active community of LabVIEW users who communicate through several e-mail groups and Internet forums, thus making sure that users can fiddle around with the system and still not get completely lost.

 The distinguishing feature when compared to other programming languages is that LabVIEW uses graphics instead of text listings for its source code.
 LabVIEW is very popular with scientists and engineers, who do not necessarily have a background in software programming, due to this graphical coding and straightforward integration with a wide range of measurement instruments and control equipment.
 With the updates for the software pouring in, LabVIEW is all set to be the industry’s darling among system design software for the time being.